MichaelJulian/laststatements/README.md

 # Death Row Inmate Visualizations

 This repo is for a 2-hour sprint by Jamen Long, Tim Bearden, and Michael Julian.
+We scouted a dataset, scraped it, made some visuals.

 We scraped last statements from death row inmates, provided by the State of Texas: